Product badging, notifications, and overlays for eCommerce - get it right once and for all!

 It doesn’t matter whether you have a refined internal CRO strategy or you’re working with personalization tools on-site.
 You’ll still need to learn the ins and outs of product badging, notifications, and overlays.

-With years of experience leveraging messages across multiple retailer’s webshops, we want to centralize everything we’ve learned to help you make the most out of your digital merchandising.
+With years of experience leveraging messages across multiple retailer’s webshops, we want to centralize everything we’ve learned to help you make the most out of your digital merchandising and product discovery.

 This go-to guide will:

 Regardless of your digital maturity - A/B testing, segmentation, personalization - here’s the only guide you need for product badging, notifications, and overlays.